mohsenjfar/trade/statics/introduction-to-cloud-computing.md

 - LiquidPower using cloud-based SAP applications to fuel business growth

 The market size of the cloud services industry is at nearly three times the growth of overall IT services, escalating the need for qualified cloud computing professionals.
 Some of the common job roles that are available in this domain include Cloud Software Engineers, Cloud Integration Specialists, Cloud Data Engineers, Cloud Security Engineers, Cloud DevOps Engineers, and Cloud Solution Architects

-# Certificate

-- [Click here](./coursera-wxgbrmlxtg8r.pdf) to view and download the course certificate